ab1567/AlynCoin-public/README.md

 Binaries such as `alyncoin` and `alyncoin-cli` will be placed in the `build` directory.

+### Configuration file

+Runtime limits and network parameters can be adjusted in `config.toml` at the repository root.
+Copy this file next to your binaries and modify values like `max_peers` or `ban_threshold` before launching the node.

 ## Networking updates

 Version 4 of the network frame protocol introduces temporary-ban decay